 This list of FAQs is designed to answer questions that applicants may have about New York State Aid for Library Construction.
 If you have questions after reviewing these FAQs, please contact Frank Rees or Natalie McDonough.

 Sections on this page (click section titles to view FAQs for that topic):

-Please note, a library/library system can not receive funding for the same project more than once.
-The project for which funding is being requested in 2021-2024 must be different from any project(s) funded previously.
+Please note, a library/library system cannot receive funding for the same project more than once.
+The project for which funding is being requested in 2022-2026 must be different from any project(s) funded previously.

 A: Yes.
 With legislation passed in 2019 (Chapter 389 of the Laws of 2019), a library system can now submit one or more Coordinated Project Applications that include multiple library buildings within the same project.
 The library system is responsible for the overall management of a coordinated project.
 Each library building must be listed separately in the Coordinated Project application.
 In addition to providing the total project cost and matching funds information, library systems will also provide information about the prorated total project cost and recommended award and match amounts for each participant building.
 A Coordinated Project Application must be approved by the board of trustees of the library system and the board of trustees of each participant member library.

 A library building may only be included in ONE library system Coordinated Project Application per funding year.
 If a library or library system has multiple buildings (a main building and branches), each building may be included in a library system Coordinated Project Application.
 Library system Coordinated Projects are eligible for a maximum award of fifty percent of the total project approved costs.
 Match funds may be provided by local libraries and/or the library system or any combination thereof.